 You may have no expectations for other people or situations.
 But other people may have expectations of you.

-- Parents expects you to be a doctor, lawyer or accountant.
+- Parents expect you to be a doctor, lawyer, or accountant.

 - Your partner expects you to spend time together.

 - Your children expect you to be there for all their soccer matches or dance rehearsals.

 - Society expects you to go to college, get married, and have kids.